 The only way to improve a customer’s experience and their loyalty is to address the weaknesses they report and continue to offer the things they appreciate most.
 For every cycle, after inviting responses to the survey and analyzing the results, teams need to create an action plan and act on the drivers of dissatisfaction that emerge from this process.

 In an example, a chain of gyms implements the Net Promoter System and begins soliciting customer feedback using the 3-question survey process described above.
 In the first round of responses, their NPS score declines.
 Verbatim analysis reveals positive themes include trainer, instructor, and class.
 Negative themes include locker, shower, and the broken machine.
 The gym management would logically conclude that they have hired the right staff, but they need to perform maintenance on the lockers and machines and improve the cleanliness of the bathrooms.
 Their action plan could say that they will send a maintenance team to perform the repairs and increase the number of visits made by the cleaning service company or choose a new service that does a better job.

 Step 6: Implement the Action Plan

 This is simple – take the steps identified as necessary to improve customer experiences.
 Identify who in the company is responsible to complete the steps and the measures of success (or completion).
 Some of these steps may take longer to complete than others, so be sure to define an appropriate time frame in which to expect tangible changes.

 Step 7: Repeat (Measure Again)

-Net Promoter organizations constantly invite feedback from their customers or employees so they can track improvement in real time and identify new issues quickly.
-This means data continually flows from the survey into the analysis process and informs new action plans.
+Net Promoter organizations want to constantly invite feedback from their customers or employees so they can track improvement in real-time and identify new issues quickly to improve the customer experience.
+This means data continually flows from the survey into the analysis process and informs new action plans for your company.